What Is Bruxism?

 - Receding gums or tooth sensitivity

 Teeth grinding and jaw clenching often accompany stress and anxiety but may result from misaligned teeth, allergies, a sleep disorder, or temporomandibular joint disorder (TMD), along with other factors.
-While our dentists are diagnosing your bruxism, they will also try to determine the cause to help treat your condition in the most comprehensive way.
+While our dentists in State College, PA, are diagnosing your bruxism, they will also try to determine the cause to help treat your condition in the most comprehensive way.

 For your bruxism care to be most effective, it is important to follow treatment recommendations closely, such as wearing your night guard appliance each time you sleep.
 Night guards can minimize or alleviate the discomfort and dental problems caused by grinding or clenching and protect your teeth and jaw.
 If you are a candidate for orthodontic care to correct bite misalignment from teeth grinding, our dentists can provide and manage the full course of your care from the convenience of our family dental practice.
 While some bruxism treatments, such as occlusal adjustments, may not need follow-up care, please let us know if your symptoms still persist after your visit.
 Our dentists will evaluate your mouth and jaw at each of your routine dental exam visits and can adjust your night guard or course of care as needed to optimize your treatment results.